 So here are some things you can do to help:

 That doesn’t mean pushing engineering school if they really want to study art.
-It might mean pointing out that successful artists need to know how to run a small business and a minor in Business Administration or Finance would provide good balance.
+It might mean pointing out that successful artists benefit from knowing how to run a small business so a minor in Business Administration or Finance could provide good balance.

-Pro tip: Having a solid picture of your finances and all needed paperwork will also make it easier once it’s time to fill out your Federal Application for Student Aid (FAFSA).
+Pro tip: Having a solid picture of your finances and having those financial documents handy will also make it easier when it’s time to fill out the Federal Application for Student Aid (FAFSA).

-For example: If your small-town loving kid is eyeing a gigantic state university (or your city kid has their heart set on a tiny but prestigious college), it’s worth exploring how at home they think they’ll feel there and how they can prepare for the transition to minimize culture shock.
+For example: If your small-town loving kid is eyeing a gigantic state university (or your city kid has their heart set on a prestigious, but tiny and rural college), it’s worth exploring with them how at home they think they’ll feel there and how they can prepare to minimize culture shock.
 What you want to avoid is telling them it’s a bad choice.
-It might or might not be.
-As a parent, you need to provide them with the tools to make the call and live with the consequences.
+It might or might not be — but that's something they'll have to find out for themselves.
+As a parent or guardian, your role is to provide them with the tools to make the call and live with the consequences.

-Applying to college can leave kids feeling frazzled and worried about a future they can’t fully comprehend yet.
-A few years ago you were soothing skinned knees; today’s version of that role is providing emotional stability during an anxious time.
+Provide emotional grounding.
+Applying to college can leave students feeling frazzled and worried about a future they can’t fully comprehend yet.
+A few years ago you were soothing skinned knees; today your role is providing emotional stability during an anxious time.